-As the vehicle charge rate decreases, power factor decreases and the efficiency and total harmonic distortion changes very little.
-The decrease in power factor is negligible.
+As the vehicle charge rate decreases, efficiency decreases, power factor decreases, and total harmonic distortion increases.
+The decrease in power factor is negligible, but the decrease in efficiency and increase in total harmonic distortion is not negligible and should be avoided when possible.